 One of the first things that children learn through instruction is to recognize shapes, both plane and solid, though they are not often given the names of the solids.
-Now that they recognize the shapes, why do we not procede … Continue reading

 I hear through the grapevine that there is evidence that the postulate is false.